-18.4.5 Despite the foregoing, a Key Identified School Employee shall first use the least restrictive intervention available to the employee, including a physical escort, to address circumstances described in Section 18.4.1.
+18.4.53 ~~Nothing in this Section prohibits~~ Despite the foregoing, a Key Identified School Employee ~~shall~~ first use the least restrictive intervention available to the employee ~~from using less intrusive means~~, including a physical escort, to address circumstances described in Section 18.4.1.
 In addition, nothing in this Section prohibits a Key Identified School Employee from subsequently using less restrictive interventions to address circumstances described in Section 18.4.1.